CAT Exam 2022 Section Wise Paper Analysis And Expected Cut-Off: Afternoon Slot

 The pattern of the Afternoon slot is quite similar to the Forenoon slot.
-The question pattern and number of questions in each section is similar with the last year.
-There were 34 questions in RCVA section, 32 in LRDI and 34 in QA section.
-The first and last sections are slightly easier in compare with the second section.
-Except from huge load of aspirants in some center, the exam was smooth and glitch free.
+The question pattern and the number of questions in each section are similar to the last year.
+There were 34 questions in the RCVA section, 32 in LRDI, and 34 in the QA section.
+The first and last sections are slightly easier in comparison with the second section.
+Except for a huge load of aspirants in some centers, the exam was smooth and glitch-free.

 Verbal Ability and Reading Comprehension:

 - The question distribution was as same as the last year.